rakaso598/js-py-workbook/README.md

-# Repository for practicing JavaScript / Python
+for practicing JavaScript / Python